chaolongzhang/tsp/README.md

 ##License

-algorithms-cuda is published under the MIT License (MIT) License.
+tsp is published under the MIT License (MIT) License.
 See the LICENSE file for more.